Georjane/New-York-Times-Article/README.md

 # New-York-Times-Article

+The New York Times has been a leader in experimenting with the inclusion of multimedia content in traditional stories.
+That creates all kinds of interesting position questions.
 This HTML form page is designed with basic HTML, CSS, Grid, FlexBox and Positioning features.
 Fontawsome icons are used.

 # Original Design